Flowers & Landscaping

 With its feathery blue flowers, ageratum may look lovely to your eyes, but mosquitoes have a different view.
 Also known as floss flowers, these annuals secrete a compound called coumarin (commonly used in commercial mosquito repellents), which has an odor that mosquitoes find offensive.

 A perennial plant that looks gorgeous in the garden, horsemint (aka bee balm) offers two useful characteristics: It attracts pollinators (like bees) but repels mosquitoes.
 It gives off a strong, incense-like odor that confuses the pests by masking the smells given off by humans.

 Who doesn’t love the simple beauty of a marigold?
 Mosquitoes, that’s who!
-Commonly grown as ornamental border plants, these hardy annuals repel mosquitoes by giving off several compounds that act as insecticides.
+Commonly grown as ornamental border plants, these hardy annuals help deter mosquitoes by giving off several compounds that act as natural insect repellents.

 While your kitty may want nothing more than to spend lots of time rolling in catnip, mosquitoes are much less enthusiastic about this plant.
 A perennial herb, catnip contains an essential oil that some scientists believe is even more effective at repelling mosquitoes than DEET, the chemical found in many commercial bug sprays.
 The oil must be released to be effective, though, so you’ll want to crush the leaves.

 How to Care for Mosquito Repelling Plants